pieroproietti/penguins-eggs/WAY-TO-FEDORA.md

 We get a `filesystem.squasfs` of 1.3 G and an ISO file 1.5 G.

-The ISO is not bootable, must to check, and there is to check dependencies too.
+The ISO is not bootable, must to check why, and there is to check dependencies too.

-I have an annoying problem with `spice-vdagent`, work just the first time we install it, later not.
+I have an annoying problem with `spice-vdagent`, work just the first time I install it, later not.

 Of course, like in Alpine, before to produce a real ISO we must prepare an `initramfs` capable to load CDROM, load `filesystem.squashfs` and chroot on it.